raufkarakas/PythonExercises/README.md

-# nameGenerator
+# PythonExercises
-Python Programming Project #1
+My solutions of the Python Programming Exercises for noobs will be here soon.